cfw-guide/ios.cfw.guide/_pages/en_US/updating/restoring-to-14.3.md

 ## Downloads

-- The latest release of [FutureRestore-GUI](https://github.com/JohnnnnyKlayy/FutureRestore-GUI/releases)
-  - For Linux, download the Universal build
-- The latest release of [Java 8](https://www.java.com/en/download/)
+- The latest release of [FutureRestore-GUI](https://github.com/CoocooFroggy/FutureRestore-GUI/releases)
 - The iPSW file for your device from [ipsw.me](ipsw.me)
   - This should be the same iOS version that your blob is for
 - On Windows, make sure you have [iTunes](https://www.apple.com/itunes/) installed